 1. Treatment, Payment And Business Operations

 Fundraising.
-To support our business operations, we may use demographic information about you, including information about your age and gender, where you live or work, and the dates that you received treatment, in order to contact you to raise money to help us operate.
+To support our business operations, we may use demographic information about you, including information about your age and gender, where you live or work, and the dates that you re¬ceived treatment, in order to contact you to raise money to help us operate.
 We may also share this information with a charitable foundation that will contact you to raise money on our behalf.
 You have the right to opt out of receiving communications regarding fundraising.

 2. Facility Directory/Family And Friends